AsexGenomeEvol/palindromes/README.md

 # palindromes

-a repo for Jonathan to work on hit first step project - annotation and comparison of palindrom between sexual and asexual Timema species.
+Repository for Jonathan to work on his first step project: annotation and comparison of palindromes between sexual and asexual Timema species.